Welfare & Child Protection

 The only way a club/organisation can find out if a person is on the list is to check their current membership of the Protecting Vulnerable Groups (PVG) Scheme prior to them undertaking any activity.

-These checks can be arranged for free by Scottish Squash for volunteers, in Child Care positions, who are registered members of member clubs.
+These checks can be arranged for free by Scottish Squash and member club volunteers undertaking regulated work.
 The current roles for which individuals should be checked include (but are not limited to):

 2. Code of Conduct And Fair Play Statement

-Scottish Squash recognises the importance of the activities and actions completed, on behalf of the sport of Squash in Scotland, by employees, consultants, Management Board members, officials, volunteers, players, competitors and spectators/supporters.
-Scottish Squash also appreciates the importance of setting a good example of conduct, especially to young people.
+Scottish Squash recognises the importance of the activities and actions completed, on behalf of the sport of squash in Scotland, by Board Directors, employees, consultants, officials, volunteers, players and spectators/supporters.
+Scottish Squash also appreciates the importance of setting a good example of conduct, especially to children and young people.

-Details of Codes of Conducts for Members and Coaches, as well as other relevant policies, can be found in the About Us section of the website.
+Details of codes of conduct for clubs, subscribers and coaches, as well as other relevant policies, can be found in the Policies & Procedures section of the website.

 For more information please contact info@scottishsquash.org